deltaDNA/unity-sdk/README.md

 We provide a Python script to help manage the 3rd party ad network dependencies.
 In `Assets\DeltaDNAAds\Editor\Android`, edit `config.json` to include the networks you wish to integrate.

-Make sure you have set the `sdk.dir` property in your `local.properties` file in this directory ponting to where you installed the Android SDK, for example
+Make sure you have set the `sdk.dir` property in your `local.properties` file in this directory pointing to where you installed the Android SDK, for example
 ```
 sdk.dir=C\:\\Users\\USERNAME\\AppData\\Local\\Android\\sdk
 ```